KShebek/cbe504/main.typ

 A equiv (k_"B " T)/h C^std^(1-m) exp((Delta S^std^ddagger)/R) (gamma_"A " gamma_"B ")/gamma^ddagger.
 $
 With this, we can write our usual rate equation of the form $r = k conc("A") conc("B")$ in terms of enthalpies and entropies of activation.
+#footnote[There is generally a correlation between $Delta H^std^ddagger$ and $Delta S^std^ddagger$ but not necessarily for the reasons one might anticipate.
+Refer to G.C.
+McBane, "Chemistry from Telephone Numbers: The False Isokinetic Relationship", _J.
+Chem.
+Educ._, 75, 919--922 (1998).]

 === The Transmission Coefficient